 Polychlorinated biphenyls (PCBs) are a group of chemical mixtures used as insulators in electrical equipment, such as transformers and fluorescent light ballasts.
 Chemicals classified as PCBs were widely manufactured and used in the US until they were banned in 1979.
+The Air Force manages PCBs in a Some buildings identified for demolition or removal do not have known ACM or LBP.

-The Air Force manages PCBs in accordance with AFMAN 32-7002, Environmental Compliance and Pollution Prevention, as well as under USEPA regulations.
+accordance with AFMAN 32-7002, Environmental Compliance and Pollution Prevention, as well as under USEPA regulations.
 The Air Force defines PCBs as any PCB-containing equipment or material, as defined in 40 CFR Part 761, with a concentration of more than 50 parts per million.
 Buildings constructed prior to 1979, with a dependence on previous uses, potentially contain PCBs in various machinery and wiring.
 No toxic surveys have identified any PCB-containing machinery or other contamination from PCBs.
 Should PCBs be found during construction or demolition activities, they would be managed and disposed of properly.
 The BMP would be to contact the Davis-Monthan AFB Hazardous Waste Manager for more guidance.
 Because no PCB-containing machinery has been found on the Installation, PCBs are not carried forward for analysis in this EA.